HWilliamgo/FastViewTree/README.md

 `FastViewTree` comes with not only view tree info but also size and visibility info of the view.

-The coordinates info of view is not yet included but is on the plan.
+The coordinates info of view is not yet included but is in the plan.

 ### Download